When you hear the word blast, what comes to your mind?

 It’s time to delve into the most important task - creating and designing the email.
 Here are a few tips that we recommend:

 Make your emails accessible so that everyone can read and understand them.
-Read our email accessibility guide to know the nitty-gritty of accessible emails.

 Don’t forget to make your emails responsive for different devices, OS, and browsers.